-- 3.1 In accordance with the State Crime Laboratory Safety Manual, a hazardous waste determination has been performed in the DNA Database Section.
-The items requiring special handling are included in this procedure. - 3.2 Hazardous waste generated by the DNA Database Section includes Laboratory wastes (chemicals and solvents) as identified in the disposal guide retained in the DNA Database Section.
+- 3.1 In accordance with the State Crime Laboratory Safety Manual, a hazardous waste determination has been performed in the Forensic Biology Section.
+The items requiring special handling are included in this procedure. - 3.2 Hazardous waste generated by the Forensic Biology Section includes Laboratory wastes (chemicals and solvents) as identified in the disposal guide retained in the Forensic Biology Section.
 As a hazardous waste generator, Section personnel assume a number of responsibilities.
 The purpose of this policy is to assist Section personnel with hazardous waste regulatory requirements ensuring that Federal and State requirements are satisfied.
 This policy is divided in separate categories for each type of Laboratory reagent based on the proper disposal for that reagent or group of reagents.
-Employees with questions concerning waste disposal procedures should contact the Section Safety Officer or the State Crime Laboratory Safety Coordinator.
+By following this policy, Forensic Biology Section personnel should find it easier to manage day-to-day compliance with applicable hazardous waste regulations.
+Individuals with questions concerning waste disposal procedures should contact the Section Safety Officer or the State Crime Laboratory Safety Coordinator.